IABTechLab/uid2-examples/publisher/standard/README.md

 # UID2 Publisher Integration Example (Standard)

-This example demonstrates how a content publisher can use the UID2 services and the [Client-Side Identity JavaScript SDK](https://github.com/UnifiedID2/uid2docs/blob/main/api/v1/sdks/client-side-identity-v1.md), also known as the UID2 SDK, to implement the [standard UID2 publisher integration workflow](https://github.com/UnifiedID2/uid2docs/blob/main/api/v1/guides/publisher-client-side.md).
+This example demonstrates how a content publisher can use the UID2 services and the [Client-Side Identity JavaScript SDK](https://github.com/UnifiedID2/uid2docs/blob/main/api/v1/sdks/client-side-identity-v1.md) (also known as the UID2 SDK) to implement the [standard UID2 publisher integration workflow](https://github.com/UnifiedID2/uid2docs/blob/main/api/v1/guides/publisher-client-side.md).

 For an example application without using the UID2 SDK, see [UID2 Publisher Integration Example (Custom, Server-Only)](../server_only/README.md).